 - PMO – coordination and quality assurance

 Trying to cover all these requirements with the project management tool will only deliver a very rough estimate of the resource utilization.
 After all, project management tools are designed with the project manager in mind.
-The PM tool doesn’t take line activities or absences into account, and it doesn’t provide PMOs or team members with the information they need for good planning.
+The PM tool does not take line activities or absences into account, and it does not provide PMOs or team members with the information they need for good planning.

-So the question is, what are the prerequisites for good planning?
+So, the question is, what are the prerequisites for good planning?
 What requirements must they fulfill?
 How many different tools are needed?
-In the following article, you will find out more about which roles require special attention and the requirements of each role with regard to the resource planning software.
+In the following article, you will find out more about which roles require special attention and the requirements of each role with regard to resource planning software.

 Decision-makers must prioritize initiatives and projects based on the strategic plans.
 They are expected to launch the right projects and ensure that a sufficient number of the right people are available in the medium and long term to carry out these projects.

 - A good overview of all the current and new projects as well as the existing teams and their skills and available capacities.

 - To develop possible scenarios for handling any possible project delays in a way that ensures the long-term optimal use of the resources based on the teams and their skills.

 - The ability to search across sites, and even internationally, to find suitable people and teams for new projects.

 The tool must be able to depict the portfolio and its capacity utilization: